datacommonsorg/data/scripts/biomedical/VirtualMetabolicHuman/README.md

 - `recon-store-microbes-1.tsv` - input microbe tsv
 - `microbe_vmh.csv` - output formatted csv

-The User can also generate all the files by running a simple bash script
+The user can also generate all the files by running a simple bash script

 ```
 wrapper_script.sh